sienna-white/gsi4savio/README.md

 last updated: Oct 28 2024

 (1) Install a local version of spack.
 Clone the spack git directory into a nearby folder:

     $ git clone https://github.com/spack/spack
 Note the path of this directory.
-You will assign it to the varible
+You will assign it to the variable

     $ path2spack=/global/scratch/users/siennaw/gsi_2024/compiling/spack
 in the next two shell scripts.